1101 West River Street

 “Dad told some pretty sad stories about sharing the dog scraps for meals and stealing pies off pie trucks.
 He was a scrapper.
 He had a really tough upbringing,” Maureen says.
 She explains her dad’s role in establishing S&S Nutrition Network, Inc., a business dedicated to providing quality nutrition care to individuals and groups.

 Melinda McCaslin was blazing her business trail by age sixteen when, with the help of her parents, she bought a kitchen store.
 Today, she is one of the leading mortgage lenders in the State of Idaho.
-A strategic thinker, she says three principles have guided her on the path to professional success: broaden your horizons, do your research, and always look at the big picture.
+A strategic thinker, she says three principals have guided her on the path to professional success: broaden your horizons, do your research, and always look at the big picture.

 When Michelle Soderlund first decided to move to Boise from northern California in 1986, her dream was to create a business with a collaborative atmosphere, where employees would share in the growth of her company.